 1) Move your work surface and adjust your drapes, shades, or blinds to get maximum natural light from the nearest window.
 Even if you’re not getting a view, you can still get some sunshine.

-2) Add houseplants to your living space.
+2) Add houseplants to your living and working space.
 If you can’t see trees outside, you can still enjoy greenery inside.
 Choose varieties that will grow in your lighting conditions and are non-toxic to your pets.
 Our garden centers can help you pick the right one for your space!
+Our Urban Plantscapes team offers interior plant care services for commercial spaces like offices and hotels if you’d like some help in your business.

 3) Grow herbs or microgreens on your kitchen counters or windowsill.
 Victory gardens are making a comeback with people seeking healthy and sustainable food solutions during the pandemic, but those who lack outdoor space can still cultivate a mini-garden inside.